liutan425/greenfield-docs/docs/guide/storage-provider/run-book/run-SP-node.md

 ---
-title: Run Mainnet SP Node
+title: Run SP Node
 ---

-This guide helps you to set up a Storage Provider and add it to Greenfield mainnet.
+This guide helps you set up an SP Node.
+Once you set up the SP Node successfully, you can follow the [Join SP Network guide](./join-SP-network.md) to make it online.

 - [Prerequisites](#prerequisites)
   - [Recommended Hardware](#recommended-hardware)